 Snitzler, L. 1978.
 "Narciso Yepes: The 10-String Guitar: Overcoming the Limitations of Six Strings".

-This site is a not-for-profit resource for the researched and verified facts about Narciso Yepes's innovation of the guitar.
+This site is a not-for-profit resource for verified information about Narciso Yepes's ten-string guitar.

 Copyright 2009-2012 by Viktor van Niekerk (All rights reserved in all countries; no unauthorised duplication of any material on this site permitted.)